10 Snake Headlines From 2012

 Source: public domain

-2006 was the year Snakes On A Plane was released, 2012 was the year it came true.
-The pilot was Braden Blennerhassett, the plane was a twin-engine Beechcraft Baron G58.
-It started 20 minutes after takeoff from Darwin airport, when he saw a slight movement out of the corner of his eye.
-Then between the instrument panel and the dashboard, a golden snake head popped up.
+2006 was the year Snakes On A Plane hit cinemas, but 2012 was the year it came true.
+The location was Australia, while the plane was a twin-engine Beechcraft Baron G58.
+It started 20 minutes after takeoff from Darwin airport, when pilot Braden Blennerhassett saw a slight movement out of the corner of his eye.
+He was then surprised when a golden snake head popped up, between the instrument panel and the dashboard.

 The plane landed, but somehow the snake escaped.
 Staff installed traps with dead mice, but to no avail.
 Wildlife ranger Sally Heaton believed that the serpent was a golden tree snake, though nothing was proven.